Meet the Kala The Arts Team

 Councillor Jay Ganesh

 Cllr Jay Ganesh was elected as Councillor for Basingstoke and Deane Borough Council election held on Thursday 6th May 2021.
-He was elected as one of the three councillors from the Conservative Party to serve Sherborne St John and Rooksdown ward that covers villages around Sherborne St John, Monk Sherborne, Charter Ally, Ramsdell, Rooksdown, Sherborne Fields and Marnel Park in Basingstoke and Deane Borough Council.
+He was elected as one of the three councillors from the Conservative Party to serve Sherborne St John and Rooksdown ward.

 Cllr Jay Ganesh was appointed as Councillor representative of Basingstoke & Deane Borough Council on the Board of Kala the Arts following his election as Borough Councillor in May 2021.
-Since he became a Councillor representative on KTA’s board, Cllr Jay Ganesh has helped Kala The Arts to deliver an outdoor Diwali Festival in 2021 and 2022 and is actively involved in various other projects.
+Since he became a Councillor representative on KTA’s board, Cllr Jay Ganesh has helped Kala The Arts to deliver an outdoor Diwali Festival in 2021 and 2022 and advises on local fund raising.

 Councillor Jay Ganesh